 Done right, search engine optimization brings customers to your door and increases sales exponentially.
 A small business that has not harnessed the power of local search, will fall behind and may never catch up.

 Large companies can afford a range of digital marketing strategies and campaigns.
 But Local SEO allows small business to compete for new clients while reaping the rewards of white-hat SEO techniques

 13 Tips to Improve Local SEO for Your Small Business

 It’s important to claim your Google My Business listing if you run a local business.
 Surprisingly, 56% of local retailers haven’t claimed their listing even though 46% of all Google searches are local.

 GMB is the cornerstone of local SEO.
 While there are alternatives such as Bing and Apple Maps, 87% of people are using Google to find local businesses.

 Two parts of the result page include the snack pack results and organic results.
-In the images below I entered the search query “fried rice near me” (really delicious food by the way) and these are the results.
+In the images below I entered the search query “fried rice near me” (really delicious food by the way) and these are the search results.

 The top result is the snack pack – a boxed area that comes up when you conduct a local search through Google.
 It shows the top 3 local business listing for “fried rice near me”.
 Everything in the snack pack is from your Google My Business profile.

 Organic results are the second set.
 It shows GrubHub, a food delivery site.
 Do I want to wait for food delivery or go out and get fried rice myself?

 A study revealed that 40% of clicks go to organic results and 33% goes to local results.
 Invest in both so you’re not leaving money on the table.